MissingDeadlines/iolite/iolite_docs/editor/editor.rst

   "show_splash_screen": false

-Creating Voxel Assets from Meshes (Mesh Voxelizer)
+Creating voxel assets from meshes (Mesh Voxelizer)
 --------------------------------------------------

 The mesh voxelizer allows you to create voxel assets from complex 3D meshes.

 To voxelize a mesh, export a mesh from your favorite 3D authoring software, like *Blender* or *3ds Max*, in the *GlTF* format.
 After exporting, the meshes, head over to IOLITE's editor and open up the ``[Import and Export]`` menu in the toolbar and hover and click on ``[Voxelize Mesh]``.

-Exporting Path-Traced Renders
+Exporting path-traced renders
 -----------------------------

 To export your path-traced renders, head over to the ``[Render]`` menu in the menu bar and select one of the following options: